Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Taiwan is a country that never stops eating, and a big part of this eating takes place on the streets.

-With its legendary night markets, round-the-clock breakfast shops, recipes honed for generations, and celebrity-status food vendors, there’s always something steaming, sizzling, or stewing on Taiwan’s streets to tempt passersby.
+With its legendary night markets and festivals, round-the-clock breakfast shops, recipes honed for generations, and celebrity-status food vendors, there’s always something steaming, sizzling, or stewing on Taiwan’s streets to tempt passersby.

 The diversity of Taiwanese cuisine is a testimony to the country’s rich cultural history.
 Aboriginals, Chinese, Hakka, Europeans, Japanese, and Southeast Asians have all left their mark, and each of these influences will be represented in the Taiwanese foods below.